 The computerized video lessons work well – we use PC’s so I can’t comment on running on Macs.
+[Note: This family used an earlier version of the material.
+The video format I am using now (mp4) video format is independent of operating system and works with almost any media player. — D.C.]
 We have it running on a 10 year old PC with minimum resources and it works fine – there are no drops in frames or audio.

 There are no tests or problem sets with David’s Algebra 1 product – so think of this Home Study Companion as just that – a companion to the text.
 A test bank and solution manual are available from the text book publisher (Pearson) web site.
 The industrious teacher could certainly make up tests and solutions on their own.

 I highly recommend this product.
 This is a classic approach to Algebra 1 by 2 very talented teachers – Foerster and Chandler.

 A large family with several students who have used nearly all of my courses over several years.

 The way David teaches, is the way my college professors taught, back in the day when they were really vested in making sure students understood clearly what was happening.

 I can’t tell you how much I appreciate that.
 My college age students have been so ill served by online math courses that leave it up to a teaching videos that barely demonstrate how to solve problems, that don’t describe in detail why the steps work.
 Or in class sessions where they simply don’t spend time teaching, and are resentful of their office hours.